-This walk will take you on a journey in the footsteps of the Senne river within the Pentagon, following recent archaeological excavations of urban.brussels, as well as older discoveries.
-The river may have disappeared from the urban landscape after its vaulting in the second half of the 19th century, but it nevertheless left a lasting mark on the city centre.
-A witness to a time when only mammoths and other prehistoric animals inhabited the valley, it would later become
+This walk takes you in the footsteps of the Zenne within the Pentagon, past the recent archaeological excavations by urban.brussels, as well as older discoveries.
+The river may have disappeared from the urban landscape after its vaulting in the second half of the 19th century, but it has left a lasting mark on the city centre.
+Witnessing a time when only mammoths and other prehistoric animals inhabited the valley, it would later become inextricably linked to the origins of Brussels, where a portus is mentioned as early as the 11th century.
+The Senne plays an important role in the development of town planning and craft and industrial activities.
+It was also an important waterway until the Willebroek Canal was opened in 1561.
+The walk follows the river from its entry into the city through the Great Lock, via the 14th-century second city wall and place Saint-Géry, to the site of the old medieval port, below today’s Brucity (rue des Halles / Marché au Poulet).

-Collaboration urban.brussels – Royal Museums of Art and History
+Collaboration urban.brussels – Vrije Universiteit Brussel – Art & History Museum

 Meeting point: in front of the entrance to the STIB/MIVB Lemmonier station (at the intersection of Boulevard Lemmonier and Boulevard du Midi)